 They traveled the country in search of a special spot on the beach where they could build a resort for their family and friends.... and all the friends they hadn't met yet.

 Their dreams came true in 2003 when they found a little slice of paradise just south of the Garifuna village of Hopkins...

-a white sand Caribbean beachfront on one side and an unspoiled tropical jungle on the other, it was exactly what they were looking for!
+a white sand Caribbean beach on one side and an unspoiled tropical jungle on the other, it was exactly what they were looking for!
 Most importantly, Jeanie & John's